 As musicians in today’s online world, we have so many decisions to make about where to do what that it can be overwhelming.
-Decision fatigue is a real thing that happens when all of the micro decisions through our day (what to wear, what to eat for breakfast, do I want soy milk or milk milk in my coffee today?
-What is for dinner, when should I leave for home, all adds up!) leaves us feeling stressed out and depleted.
+Decision fatigue is a real thing that happens when all of the micro decisions through our day (what to wear, what to eat for breakfast, do I want soy milk or milk milk in my coffee today, these all add up!) leaves us feeling stressed out and depleted.
+If only there were tools for musicians to help make our lives easier …

 That is where this list comes in.

-These tools are the essentials that I recommend for any musician growing online!
+These tools for musicians are the essentials that I recommend for anyone looking to grow and thrive in the music business today!

 Website builder: Squarespace

 Drag.
 Drop.
 Done.
 It seriously is that easy to make a beautiful website.
-I didn’t take a single class of computer coding but I feel like a design wizard when using SquareSpace.
-What I seriously love are all their designs are mobile responsive, meaning you don’t have to worry about if it will look wonky on a phone or tablet.
+All their designs are mobile responsive, meaning you don’t have to worry about if it will look wonky on a phone or tablet.
 You know it will look amazing.
-Plus, they have some of the best widget integration around letting you join up with emails, lead kits, different online shops, and social media.
+Plus, they have widget integration letting you join up with emails, lead kits, different online shops, and social media.
 Not to mention, they have special templates just for musicians.

 Email List builder: Textiful